Day Trips From Sorrento Along The Amalfi Coast

 We watched the weather and booked a trip to Vesuvius and Pompeii when we thought the peak would be clear.
-We had a great tour starting with a walk up to the crater on Vesuvius and ending with a stroll for a few hours around Pompeii.
+We had a great tour.
+It started with a walk up to the crater on Vesuvius.
+And ended with a stroll for a few hours around Pompeii.

 What is your favourite day trips from Sorrento??